-If you’re going to do any electronics work, you’re going to have to do some soldering.
+If you’re going to do any electronics work, you’re going to have to do some soldering, or have someone help you do it.
 Many people fear it before they’ve done it, but it’s really pretty simple to do.
 This exercise will show you how to solder a DC Power connector to a set of wires for a breadboard.

 In order to get the most out of this tutorial, you should have a basic understanding of electrical circuits, so you understand why you’re soldering, and you should know what a solderless breadboard is.

 You might also find this video on soldering by Andy Sigler helpful.

 Soldering is a process in which you use a metal alloy with a low melting point to fuse together two other pieces of metal.
 It’s used in electronics all the time, because it ensures a mechanically solid connection between two materials that’s also electrically conductive.
 To do this, you heat the alloy, called solder, until it melts, and let it run across the two metal pieces you’re attempting to join.

 There are many different ways to solder, but the most common for hobbyists uses a handheld soldering iron and a reel of solder wire.
 That’s the process that’s demonstrated here.

 In the steps that follow, you’ll connect jumper wires to a power connector.
 When you’re prototyping a circuit, you need all of your parts to have connections that can fit firmly in a solderless breadboard.
 Many electronic components and connectors don’t have such connections, so you need to solder them on.
 The DC power jack shown in this exercise is one such connector.
 It comes with no wires, just connections onto which you’re expected to solder your own wires.
 You’ll solder wires onto it, and then you’ll solder a pair of stiff header pins onto the ends of the wires.